IronDeviceAudio/Linux_Driver_SMA1305/README.md

 REV013: Separate the ambient temperature transfer data to one decimal place

+REV014: Implement an interface to deliver big data information

 ### SMA1305 Stereo Mixer Path Setting Guide
 LEFT and RIGHT are replaced with temporary prefix values